 How is neuropathy treated?

 There are a variety of treatments available for peripheral neuropathy.
 They range from traditional pills and creams to special diets and therapies that stimulate the nervous system.
 Antidepressants, especially tricyclics and selective serotonin-norepinephrine re-uptake inhibitors (SNRI’s), are a preferred treatment option for neuropathies.
 They will relieve neuropathic pain in non-depressed persons.
-Another class of medicines commonly prescribed for neuropathy is that of anticonvulsants.
+Anticonvulsants are another class of medicines commonly prescribed for neuropathy.
 These medicines block the calcium channels on neurons to limit pain.
-Opioid narcotic treatments are also used for the treatment of neuropathy but are less favored because due to the potential risk of dependency.
+Opioid narcotic treatments are also used for the treatment of neuropathy but are less favored due to the potential risk of dependency.
 However, opioids have been the most consistently effective in reducing pain.

 For some types of neuropathy, such as post-herpes neuralgia, physicians recommend treatment with a topical anesthetic such as lidocaine.
 Topical applications of capsaicin (the chemical that makes peppers hot) have also been used to treat neuropathic pain.